20 Best Personal Websites (Examples) 2026

 Jen expresses herself well through her clean website, giving you the feeling you know her.
 Another unique feature is the quiz, which increases the likelihood of scoring more high-quality leads.

-Note: Instead of using a simple subscription form, make it more engaging with a quiz.
+What stands out: Instead of using a simple subscription form, make it more engaging with a quiz.

 3. Kantwon